BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 ![](https://cdn-images-1.medium.com/max/600/0*NPWT5t6bRTd3cFVS.gif)

-Google Summer of Code aims to bring new contributors into the open source community by providing an opportunity for university students to spend their summer working on open source.
+Google Summer of Code aims to bring new contributors into the open-source community by providing an opportunity for university students to spend their summer working on open source.
 Students are paired with a mentor from a participating organization to help them along the way.
 Many become lifetime